 Robert Armour was appointed a director/trustee of the NLF in June 2013 having been nominated by EDF Energy.

-He currently holds a number of non executive appointments including Albion Community Power, Regenerco Renewable Energy and other renewable ventures.
-He is senior counsel at Gowlings, an international legal practice and a director of Equiniti David Venus as well as chair of the Independent Expert Commission on Energy Regulation appointed by the Scottish Government in 2013.
+He currently holds a number of non executive appointments including Brockwell Energy Group, Eneus, and Opportuneo.
+He is a senior counsel at Gowlings, an international legal practice.

-Previously, Robert was deputy chairman of Nugen, chair of the Scottish Council for Development and Industry (2009 – 2013), General Counsel at British Energy Group and its predecessor companies (1990 – 2009) and was a member of the Civil Nuclear Police Authority.
+Previously, Robert was deputy chairman of Nugen, chair of the Scottish Council for Development and Industry and Smarter Grid Solutions, and independent director of the Oil & Gas Authority, General Counsel at British Energy Group and its predecessor companies (1990 – 2009) and was formerly a member of the Civil Nuclear Police Authority.
 He lives in Edinburgh and was awarded the OBE for services to the electricity industry in 2007.

-Sally was appointed as a director/trustee by HM Government in April 2017.
+Margaret was appointed as a director/trustee by HM Government in April 2020.

 Catherine was an Investment Director at GAM from 2006 to 2011 where she was Head of Research for the Multi-Manager team and head of the Segregated Accounts business.
 Prior to GAM, Catherine was CEO of a multi-strategy fund of hedge fund manager, Aida Capital Limited, which she joined shortly after its inception in 2001.
 Previously, she held various positions in equity derivatives trading, risk management and product control at different investment banks, including Credit Suisse and Bankers Trust.
 Between 1995 and 1998 Catherine was based in Asia, both Hong Kong and Singapore.

-Catherine holds an MA in Physics from Oxford University and is also currently doing post graduate research at Imperial College, London, specialising in Quantum Information.
+Catherine holds an MA in Physics from Oxford University and has more recently completed a period of postgraduate research at Imperial College, London, specialising in Quantum Information.

-Peter Neumann was appointed as a Director / Trustee of the NLF by on 1 December 2014, having been nominated by EDF Energy.
+Martin Grant was appointed as a Director / Trustee of the NLF on 1 December 2020, having been nominated by EDF Energy.